jiahehou525/MATCHA-CT/README.md

 [![Python](https://img.shields.io/badge/Python-3.8+-green.svg)](https://python.org)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-orange.svg)](https://pytorch.org)

+## 📢 Code Release Status

+**📋 Current Status**: This repository currently contains the project documentation and basic framework structure.

+**🔄 Full Code Release**: The complete implementation, including training scripts, model weights, and evaluation tools, will be released upon paper acceptance.

+**📝 Paper Status**: Our paper is currently under review.
+We will update this repository with the full codebase once the review process is complete.

+**⭐ Stay Updated**: Please star this repository to receive notifications when the full code is released!

 ## 🔬 Overview

 MATCHA-CT is a novel diffusion model framework for generating high-resolution, anatomically accurate 3D CT volumes from textual descriptions.
 Our approach combines text and anatomical guidance to produce clinically relevant synthetic medical images with superior quality and consistency.